snehaheda/payments-library/REST-API/Checkout-Submission-REST-API/Checkout-Submission-REST-API.md

 ### `Payload` object

 * `String currencyISO` If null, USD is used
-* `Id priceBookId; // The priceBook for the given calculation.
+* `Id priceBookId` The PriceBook for the given calculation.
 Every Product should have a price entry for products
 * `APIpayloadLineItem[] lineItemList` List of APIpayloadLineItem objects
 * `Id discountCodeId` Discount code applied
 * `String discountCodeName` OR discount code name